Elisa Albert: Freud's Blind Spot (2010)

 In 2010, Albert edited Freud's Blind Spot, an anthology of essays by other writers on the subject of sibling relationships.
 It was published in 2010 by Free Press.
 Contributing writers included Etgar Keret, Jill Soloway, Steve Almond, Victor LaValle, Peter Orner, Lauren Grodstein, Rebecca Wolff, and Joanna Hershon.

 After Birth (2015)

 In February 2015, Houghton Mifflin Harcourt published Albert's second novel, After Birth.
-Publishers Weekly praised Albert for it, saying she, "applies a blistering tone to modern motherhood in this cri de coeur of a novel ...
+Publishers Weekly praised Albert, saying she, "applies a blistering tone to modern motherhood in this cri de coeur of a novel ...
 In lesser hands, Ari might be unlikable, but Albert imbues her with searing honesty and dark humor, and the result is a fascinating protagonist for this rich novel."
 Via Twitter, Emily Gould declared, "This book takes your essay about 'likable female characters,' writes FUCK YOU on it in menstrual blood, then sets it on fire."

 Human Blues (2022)

 Albert's third novel, Human Blues, was published by Avid Reader Press in July 2022.
 Exploring such themes as the music industry, fertility treatments, and fame, it was called "explosively hip, funny and heartfelt" by the New York Times and "a Bellow-worthy wave of blistering prose" by Publishers Weekly (starred review).
 Publishers Weekly ultimately named it one of the top ten works of fiction published in 2022.